Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Multi-task Learning

 \subsection{Method}

 We aim to tackle the problem of GMM estimation under the context of multi-task learning.
 The EM algorithm is commonly used to address the non-convexity of the log-likelihood function arising from the latent labels.
-In the standard EM algorithm, we ``classify" the samples (update the posterior) in E-step and update the parameter estimations in M-step \citep{redner1984mixture}.
+In the standard EM algorithm, we ``classify" the observations (update the posterior) in E-step and update the parameter estimations in M-step \citep{redner1984mixture}.
 For multi-task and transfer learning problems, the penalization framework is very popular, where we solve an optimization problem based on a new objective function.
 This objective function consists of a local loss function and a penalty term, forcing the estimators of similar tasks to be close to each other.
-See \cite{zhang2011multitask, zhang2015smart, bastani2021predicting, xu2021learning, li2021transfer, li2021targeting, tian2022transfer, duan2022adaptive, lin2022transfer}.
-Thusly motivated, our method seeks a combination of the EM algorithm and the penalization framework.
+For examples, see \cite{zhang2011multitask, zhang2015smart, bastani2021predicting, xu2021learning, li2021transfer, duan2023adaptive, lin2022transfer, li2023targeting, tian2023transfer}.
+Thus motivated, our method seeks a combination of the EM algorithm and the penalization framework.

-In particular, we adapt the penalization framework of \cite{duan2022adaptive} and modify the updating formulas in M-step accordingly.
+In particular, we adapt the penalization framework of \cite{duan2023adaptive} and modify the updating formulas in the M-step accordingly.
 The proposed procedure is summarized in Algorithm \ref{algo: multitask}.
+For simplicity, in Algorithm \ref{algo: multitask} we have used the notation

-Note that given the parameter set $\btheta = (w, \bmu_1, \bmu_2, \bbeta)$, $\gamma_{\btheta}(\bz)$ is the posterior probability corresponding to observation $\bz$, which is defined as
+Note that $\gamma_{\btheta}(\bz)$ is the posterior probability $\tp(Y=2|Z=\bm{z})$ given the observation $\bz$.
+The estimated posterior probability is calculated in every E-step, given the updated parameter estimates.